w3f/Grants-Program/applications/polkakeeper.md

 Polkakeeper is a decentralized value assurance underwriter that empowers community creation of keeper strategies on the Polkadot network and bridged chains.
 On Polkakeeper, Strategists create Keepers (smart contracts), which can be executed by Finders who actively search for keeper execution opportunities.
 Backers are users who deposit their funds or assets into Vaults to back the deployment of keeper strategies.

 Keepers are automated on-chain value assurance strategies that increase overall DeFi market efficiencies, such as liquidating undercollateralized positions in lending / margin trading protocols, or smoothing asset prices through arbitrage strategies across exchanges.
 Uniquely, Keepers may deploy assets across chains, which give strategies new dimensions in identifying profit opportunities.
-A simple example of a Keeper strategy can be for Finders to monitor asset prices across multiple DeFi protocols such as Acala, Polkadex etc, and deploying assets from Vaults to close off pricing differences with no risks to the principal.
+A simple example of a liquidator keeper module in action would be a strategy that: (i) Finder discovers liquidation opportunity and calls Keeper function; (ii) Keeper checks profit execution logic for liquidation value less funds deployed > 0; (iii) If profit logic is established, Keeper calls borrow function on Vaults, executes liquidation and return funds to Vaults within one transaction.

-Upon successful Keeper execution, the protocol takes a small fee of the profits for maintenance and upgrading of the substrate components, and the remaining is distributed among the Strategist, Finder and Vaults.
+Upon successful Keeper execution, the profits is distributed among the Strategist, Finder and Vaults.
 Where funds or assets in Vaults are not utilized, they are deployed to lending protocols and optimized for the best yields across chains.

 The vision for Polkakeeper is to become the leading value assurance protocol and through DAO governance, organizes the Polkadot developer and user communities towards optimizing and maintaining high level of market efficiencies for Polkadot DeFi protocols.
 Polkakeeper is designed to empower community collaboration for Strategists, Finders and users to act collectively, rather than individually.